 Not 100 percent sold on a certain club?
 Sign up anyway.
 It doesn’t hurt to attend the first few meetings, and you can ask to be removed from the club list-serv at any time.

 On the flip side, you don’t want to sign up for more clubs than you can handle.
 If you have zero interest in water polo, there’s no point in signing up just to impress the cute swimmer who explained the club’s practice schedule to you.
 It’s great to break out of your comfort zone, but stick to clubs that you can reasonably expect to participate in and enjoy.

-Beware: sign up for too many clubs and you'll spend the rest of your college career bombarded with emails about the meditation club's next meeting.
-It will be stressful (oh, the irony).
+Beware: sign up for too many clubs and you’ll spend the rest of your college career bombarded with emails about the meditation club’s next meeting—stressful af (oh, the irony).

 DO put yourself out there!